 Do they really help?
 I can’t answer that.
 When it comes to kickback, don’t trust these shoulders to do it all.
-Use your splitter or riving knife.
-And some good ‘ol common sense when you’re cutting.
+Use your splitter or riving knife, and some good ‘ol common sense when you’re cutting.

-What Blades Should You Get – And Why
+Which Table Saw Blades Should You Get – And Why

 Don’t let the blade manufacturers sell you on high dollar rip blades, unless you’re seriously running a production line and need to rip a lot of boards down fast.